Retry stalled jobs

 await app.job_manager.retry_job(job)

 This defines a periodic task, configured to be deferred at every 10th minute.
-The task retrieves all the jobs that have been in the doing status for more than 30 seconds, and restarts them (marking them with the todo status in the database).
+The task retrieves all the jobs that have been in the doing status of workers that have not received a heartbeat since the last (by default) 30 seconds.
+This duration can be configured with the seconds_since_heartbeat parameter of the get_stalled_jobs method.

 With this, if you have multiple workers, and, for some reason, one of them gets killed while running jobs, then one of the remaining workers will run the retry_stalled_jobs task, marking the stalled jobs for retry.